An eclectic list that reveals the soul of Moroccos magical city!

 #2 Indulge in a traditional hammam.

-If you're travelling alone do it anyway.
-Experience the centuries-old ultimate body cleanse.
-Unwind in progressively steamy hot rooms of the hammam, relaxing with a black soap scrub, (that’s olive barrel sludge to you), followed by a four-hands body massage.
+Experiencing this centuries old ultimate body cleanse is a must do.
+Unwind in progressively steamy hot rooms of the hammam, relaxing with a black soap scrub, (that’s barrel bottom olive sludge), followed by a four-hands body massage.
 The treatment is guaranteed to remove your tan and desert dirt, leaving you at least a few ounces lighter from loss of dead skin.
 Take your own towel and dry knickers to change into afterwards.
 Marvelous!

 #3 Get lost in the souks.